6 Techniques To Record Video Testimonials Like a Proย

 Just a reminder: stay away from cramped spaces if you can and avoid windows unless you want a white blowout look.

-It would be best if you thought about color temperature when using lights.
+It would be best if you thought about color temperature when using lights or natural light.
 The two reference temperatures are 3200 degrees Kelvinโ€”the yellowish warm glow you get from a home or office lamp.
 The other color reference temperature is 5200 degrees Kelvin and is referred to as daylight.
+Daylight bulbs in a home look a little blueish.
+However, on video, they match perfectly with sunlight.

 The cost of technology has come way down over the years, and even inexpensive LED lights allow you to dial in a precise color temperature.
 Youโ€™ll want to match your lights with the environment that you are shooting in.

-So, if you are in a space filled with natural light, you will use the daylight setting, which may look a little blueish.
+So, if you are in a space filled with natural light, you will use the daylight setting on your lights, which may look a little blueish.
 This will match the natural light from the sun.
+You don’t want any other light on while filming.
+One color temperature for the area you are shooting in.

 Try to avoid shooting video testimonials outdoors.
 Lighting outdoors can be harsh and create unflattering shadows unless you have the knowledge and tools to control light.
 Below is a setup for a professional outdoor video testimonial.